Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by Baldassarri: Introduction.

 Defining {\bf isogeny} between Manifolds as the equivalence relation generated by the existence of such finite unramified maps, we see that the set of Manifolds which are solutions to Baldassarri's question consists of a union of isogeny classes.

 \end{remark}

 Baldassarri's problem has been solved in the extremal case where $k=0$: the characterization of the compact K\"ahler Manifolds with all Chern classes zero in rational (or real) cohomology was solved in 1978, thanks to Yau's celebrated theorem \cite{yau} on the existence of K\"ahler-Einstein metrics on Manifolds with $c_1 (X) = 0 \in H^2(X, \QQ)$.
-It follows that these Manifolds are the ones isogenous to complex tori (they are the so-called Hyperelliptic Manifolds, quotients $X = T/G$ of a complex torus $T$ by a finite group $G$ acting freely on $T$).
+From this, as explained in Kobayashi's book, page 116 of \cite{kobayashi}, follows that the compact K\"ahler manifolds (cKM) with $c_1(X) = c_2(X)= 0 \in H^*(X, \QQ)$ are the ones isogenous to complex tori (they are the so-called {\bf Hyperelliptic Manifolds}, quotients $X = T/G$ of a complex torus $T$ by a finite group $G$ acting freely on $T$).
+Indeed, once one knows that we have a K\"ahler-Einstein metric, that the manifold with $c_1(X) = c_2(X)= 0 \in H^*(X, \QQ)$ is flat was proven by Apte \cite{apte} in the 50's.